Skip to main content

 • training to travel independently (walking and using public transport)

-• provision of a private bus, coach or minibus
+• provision of a walking escort

 The travel assessment officers will determine the most suitable form of travel assistance based upon the information provided along with a fully completed application form.